 So try and stay clear of meals that are completely foreign to your household and keep it simple during the week.
 Your weekends might be better suited for those.

 Tip 13.
 Have a backup plan and be flexible

 We live in a busy world and little can throw our schedule out all the time.
 Got stuck in traffic longer than expected?
-Last-minute late meeting at work?
-Late school assignment that needs your help?
+A last-minute late meeting at work?
+A late school assignment that needs your help?

 Don’t fret.
 Just have a back-up meal at hand [see Tip 4 above].
 It can be a frozen meal, a quick pantry recipe, an omelet or quiche, or your Leftover dinner.
 Right there.

 Or you can just swap meals around if you have a quick recipe lined up for another day of the week.
 Like that.

 Tip 14.
 Prioritize your recipes based on your fridge content

 Highly perishable ingredients are best eaten earlier in the week.
 This way, you eat them at their highest nutrient value and you don’t end up trashing them.
 And having to buy fresher ones later in the week.